Generating More Pertinent Captions by Leveraging Semantics and Style on Multi-Source Datasets

-\tinytit{Extracting textual keywords} Extracting a condensed textual representation of the visual input aims to promote an objective transfer between visual and textual features.
-The use of textual tags coming from an object detector~\cite{anderson2018bottom,zhang2021vinvl} has been a popular choice in previous works, though without considering the style dependency.
-In our case, given the semantic breadth of web-scale datasets, it is crucial to scale beyond the limitation of object detection classes~\cite{krishnavisualgenome}.
+\tinytit{Extracting textual keywords through retrieval} Extracting a condensed textual representation of the visual input aims to promote an objective transfer between visual and textual features.
+Previous works have employed tags coming from an object detector~\citep{anderson2018bottom,zhang2021vinvl}, which however are limited in terms of the number of classes.
+Given the semantic breadth of web-scale datasets, it is instead crucial to scale beyond the limitation of object detection classes~\citep{krishnavisualgenome}.
+To this end, we cast the tagging problem as a cross-modal retrieval one, instead of a classification one.

-To extract keywords, we propose to exploit a multi-modal retrieval model trained on large-scale data, CLIP~\cite{radford2021learning}, which can scale well in terms of the number of concepts.
-Given a dictionary of possible keywords $\mbb{Q}$, the set of keywords for an input image $\mbb{V}$ is obtained by selecting the $k$ elements in $\mbb{Q}$ with the highest similarity to $\mbb{V}$, according to the matching function defined by the retrieval model itself.
-In other words, being $\phi$ the similarity function defined by the cross-modal model, the set of keywords for $\mbb{V}$ is computed as
+Given a dictionary of keywords $\mbb{Q}$, the set of predicted keywords for an input image $\mbb{V}$ is obtained by selecting the $k$ elements in $\mbb{Q}$ with the highest similarity to $\mbb{V}$, according to the matching function defined by a cross-modal retrieval model.
+Formally, being $\phi$ the similarity function defined by the cross-modal model, the set of keywords $\mbb{K}$ is computed as